TechFitU/ABank/README.md

 ## Installation

-1. Clone the project source code from the repository:
+Clone the project source code from the repository:

     git clone git@github.com:TechFitU/ABank.git

     cd ABank

-2. Set up a development environment quickly, first install Python 3.
+#### Set up a development environment
+Quickly, first install Python 3.
 It comes with virtualenv built-in.

 Create it by: